-In business, if you or one of your employees accidentally damages someone’s property or even someone else, Public Liability insurance can protect you.
-Here are some public liability claims examples:
+In business if you or one of your employees accidentally damages someone’s property or even someone else, public liability insurance can protect you.
+Here are some examples of public liability claims:

-A mechanic who makes house calls works on the brakes of a customer’s truck.
+- A mechanic who makes house calls works on the brakes of a customer’s truck.
 As he tests the brakes, he drives into the back of the customer’s garage.
 The mechanic is responsible for the repairs.
-With public liability insurance he can claim on this.
+If the mechanic has an insurance policy, he can make a public liability claim for this.

-A lawyer based in an office suite has a window air conditioner.
+- A lawyer based in an office suite has a window air conditioner.
 It falls from the window due to improper installation.
 The shop below has an expensive commercial awning, and the unit rips through the awning.
-The lawyer is responsible for the damages.
+The lawyer is responsible for the property damage.

-A customer trips on a loose brick in a walkway.
-Injuries caused due to uneven sidewalks, driveways, paths, steps or stairs are claimable.
+- A customer trips on a loose brick in a walkway.
+Injuries caused due to uneven sidewalks, driveways, paths, steps or stairs on your business premises are claimable.

-Injuries due to slipping, tripping or falling within your store/place of business or on public grounds (restrooms, gardens, cafeterias) are claimable.
+- Injuries due to slipping, tripping or falling within your business premises or on public grounds (restrooms, gardens, cafeterias) are claimable.